JohnSnowLabs/spark-nlp-models/docs/_posts/2020-01-30-ner_bionlp_en.md

 ## How to use

-Use as part of a pipeline.
+Use as part of an nlp pipeline with the following stages: DocumentAssembler, SentenceDetector, Tokenizer, WordEmbeddingsModel, NerDLModel.
 Add the NerConverter to the end of the pipeline to convert entity tokens into full entity chunks.

 {% include programmingLanguageSelectScalaPython.html %}